ayushmoharana/fd3_initiator/README.md

 5. Output files are generated named as the file identifier mentioned in paramfile.ini, with different extensions.

-6
-The disentangled spectra models (in rest frame) are in the .mod file.
+6. The disentangled spectra models (in rest frame) are in the .mod file and RVs in .rvs file.